 Infant Health Risk Factors

-Some medical conditions can increase the risk of an infant having cerebral palsy.
-Depending on the condition, they can occur in the womb, during birth, or in the first weeks of the baby’s life.
+Some medical conditions can increase the risk of cerebral palsy in an infant.
+Depending on the condition, it can occur in the womb, during birth, or in the first weeks of the baby’s life.

 Common risk factors related to the infant’s health include: